howsoai/howso-engine-py/README.md

 - Trainee editing
 - ID-based privacy

-There is also a set of basic [Python examples](https://docs.howso.com/examples/index.html) that provide a complete set of Python scripts and [Jupyter notebooks](https://jupyter.org/) to run.
+There is also a set of basic [Jupyter notebooks](https://jupyter.org/) to run that provides a complete example of how to use Howso Engine.

 ## License